sgsourav/crashds/README.md

 # CrashDS

 **Welcome to the World of Data Science with Python!**

-This is a crash course in Data Science, with Jupyter Notebook as the User Interface (IDE), prepared by [Sourav Sen Gupta](http://souravsengupta.com/).
+This is a crash course in Data Science, with Jupyter Notebook as the User Interface.
+I hope you'll like the experience. -- [Sourav Sen Gupta](http://souravsengupta.com/)

 ---